 Fado has been one of the most popular genres of music in Portugal for centuries but found mainstream global success in the 1990s and more recently with the release of albums such as Madonna’s Madame X, which drew inspiration from her relocation to Lisbon.

-As the birthplace of the most popular and recognisable form of Fado music, Lisbon is the perfect destination for travelers to enjoy the authentic sounds of Portugal’s favourite genre.
+As the birthplace of the most popular and recognisable form of Fado music, Lisbon is the perfect destination for travelers to enjoy the authentic sounds of Portugal’s favorite genre.

 Before heading out to sample Lisbon’s Fado first hand, take some time to learn about the genre’s fascinating history at the Museu do Fado.
 The museum is entirely dedicated to Lisbon’s thriving Fado culture and works with the intention of showcasing the symbolic and cultural significance of Fado music.